sul-dlss/riiif/README.md

 ```

 ### Images retrieved over HTTP
-To source the images from the network instead of the file system, we first configure Riiif to use an alternative resolver:
+It's preferable to use files on the filesystem, because this avoids the overhead of downloading the file.
+If this is unavoidable, Riiif can be configured to fetch files from the network.
+To enable this behavior, configure Riiif to use an alternative resolver:
 ```
       Riiif::Image.file_resolver = Riiif::HTTPFileResolver
 ```